ruby-processing/ruby-processing.github.io/_projects/projects.md

 An alternative ruby-processing implementation, for processing-3.3.7 and jruby-9.1.16.0, does not require vanilla processing install, does require jruby install.
 Executable `jruby`.
 Should be be easier to convert into an exportable app, no reliance on vanilla processing install.
 Only supports class wrapped sketches.

+### PiCrate ###

+An experimental ruby-processing implementation, for processing-3.3.7 and jruby-9.1.16.0, targeting linux and the raspberrypi.
+Executable `jruby`.
+Should be be easier to convert into an exportable app, no reliance on vanilla processing install.
+Only supports class wrapped sketches.

 ### pbox2d ###

 Gem wrapper around [jbox2d][pbox2d] for JRubyArt and propane